 Look out for all the wildlife you can find.
 Especially the blue Ulysses butterfly, Boyd’s forest dragon, Bennet’s tree kangaroo and cassowary while exploring the park.
 To fully enjoy your visit, make sure to go there during the months of May to September.

-These are just six out of over 200 national parks found in the Sunshine state.
+These are just seven out of over 200 national parks found in the Sunshine state.
 Enjoy the abundant natural wonders in Queensland.